MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### Application

 The application scope creates the bean instance for the lifecycle of a ServletContext.
-This is similar to the singleton scope, but there is a very important difference with regard to the scope of the bean.
+This is similar to the singleton scope, but there is a very important difference in the scope of the bean.
 When beans are application scoped, the same instance of the bean is shared across multiple servlet-based applications running in the same ServletContext, while singleton scoped beans are scoped to a single application context only.

 ```java
 @Bean